 South African High Commission

-Processing time: Approximately six (6) months as all applications are forwarded to the Department of Home Affairs in South Africa.
+Approximately 6 to 12 months as all applications are forwarded to the Department of Home Affairs in South Africa.
 Please do not contact the Mission before then.

 Notice for the Police Officer taking fingerprints.